Medieval Mischief at Newcastle Castle took the castle back to medieval times as it was…

 Mr Petit is downstairs so may not be accessible for all.
 The outside terrace is a welcome addition and would be perfect on a hot summer day.
 The decor is unusual but it does make for an intimate dining experience.

 Overall we enjoyed our visit to Mr Petit and I would be happy to go back and try the regular menu.
 I would definitely pop in for a lunchtime visit if I was shopping in town.
 It is ideally placed if you are shopping in Eldon Square.

 Other foodie finds

-If you are looking for Italian food with plenty of flavour in a family friendly atmosphere then you should try Fells Kitchen in Low Fell.
+If you are looking for Italian food with plenty of flavours in a family-friendly atmosphere then you should try Fells Kitchen in Low Fell.